-Member countries are aggressively using specific trade measures as a tool to rectify protectionist measures taken through technical regulations.
+Member countries are aggressively taking advantage of STC as a tool to rectify protectionist measures taken through technical regulations.
 Particularly after the financial crisis of 2008, there was a sharp rise in the number of STCs (Figure II-11-2) due to increasing protectionist measures taken by developing nations.
-In 2016, there were 94 STC cases, breaking the previous highest level.
+In 2017, there were 178 STC cases, breaking the previous highest level.

-The number of concerns expressed by countries via STC by the end of 2015 can be categorized as follows: (1) request for clarification and additional information (351); (2) accusation of unnecessary trade barriers (315); (3) lack of transparency (286); (4) rationality of the policy objectives (225); (5) conformity to international standards (204); (6) discrimination against imported products (157); and (7) securing adequate transitional period (124).
+The number of concerns expressed by countries via STC by the end of 2017 can be categorized as follows: (1) request for clarification and additional information (371); (2) accusation of unnecessary trade barriers (333); (3) lack of transparency (308); (4) rationality of the policy objectives (232); (5) conformity to international standards (216); (6) discrimination against imported products (170); and (7) securing adequate transitional period (136).
 It may be useful to re-examine the measures in question from these viewpoints.